-Lawrence voters reject proposal that would have altered structure of government and added a direct mayoral race
+Lawrence voters reject proposal that would have altered structure of city government and added a direct mayoral race

 photo by: Chad Lawhorn/Journal-World